mveril/MobileDeviceSharp/.github/ISSUE_TEMPLATE/bug-report.md

  - Device: [e.g. iPhone 6]
  - OS: [e.g. iOS 8.1]
  - Build number [e.g. 12B410]
- -  is jailbroken [e.g. false]
+ - Is jailbroken [e.g. false]

 ## Dependencies.
  - ITunes version (for Windows only) [e.g. 12.12.7.1 (Microsoft store)
  - Libimobiledevice (if it's not the version provided on the runtimes folder):
  - libplist (if it's not the version provided on the runtimes folder):: [e.g. 2.2.0]
  - usbmuxd (if it's not the version provided on the runtimes folder):: [e.g. 1.1.1]

 ## Additional context
 Add any other context about the problem here.